R0NAM1/zemond/README.md

 - onvif-watchdog, which logs ONVIF events to the database, (Shares globalfunctions.py with DB Object) (Includes Motion Events)

 This is by default, any and all of this is configurable.

+Eventually will also support SIP to two way audio cameras, since SIP phones are often more convenient then headsets.